AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 3.md

 The fresh water bell is quite large, due to the Ghyben-Herzberg Principle.

 They started overextracting water.
 Thus they used artificial recharge

+---
+# River Plains
+River plains in lowland areas: braided rivers.
+In braided rivers, we see different routes being taken by the water due to sedimentation.
+This creates the braided pattern.
+This creates a lot of erosion and sedimentation.